woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/createdb.rst

       SELECT postgis_full_version();

-Click the :guilabel:`Execute query` button (or press **F5**) to run the query. `postgis_full_version() <../../../postgis/postgis/html/PostGIS_Full_Version.html>`_ is a management function that returns version and build configuration information.
+Click the :guilabel:`Execute query` button (or press **F5**) to run the query.
+The management function `postgis_full_version() <../../postgis/postgis/html/PostGIS_Full_Version.html>`_ returns version and build configuration information.
 If this command executes successfully, the database is spatially enabled and you will see output similar to the following:

 ::